 - Retirement planning

-It is hard to make useful generalizations on a subject with such a wide scope.
+It is hard to make useful generalizations on a subject with such a broad scope.
 Even worse, many people think tax planning is just for the wealthy and don’t give it a second thought.
-Although this guide provides a big picture look at tax planning, we will also provide specific examples of how it can help lower and higher-income taxpayers be more tax efficient.
+This guide provides a big-picture look at tax planning.
+We will also provide specific examples of how it can help lower and higher-income taxpayers be more tax efficient.

 What is “Tax Planning”

 Tax planning is the financial analysis of a situation from a tax perspective.
 The goal of tax planning is to support a financial plan by guaranteeing long-term tax efficiency.
 A financial planner may focus exclusively on how to generate the most money on an investment.
 A tax planner has the same goal but also takes into account the tax consequences of financial decisions.
 As you can imagine, there is a lot of overlap between financial and tax planning.

 Tax planning is essential for a variety of reasons.
 It’s not only a powerful tool to save money on taxes, which should be more than enough to get anybody’s attention.
 It can also help you protect your business from bankruptcy; improve the return on your investments, and increase your chances of enjoying a comfortable retirement.

 What?
 Tax planning when you owe taxes.
 Isn’t that like applying sunscreen after putting on sunblock after buying insurance after a car accident?
 Not at all.
 Although tax planning can help prevent tax debt, medical bills, divorce, and unemployment can put a spoke in the wheel of the most cautious of taxpayers.